 The court found that the Phillipses specifically pled incompetence, inexperience, and fraud on the part of QRI, which fell under the “substandard work exception” discussed in Hagberg and Dennis Talbot.
 Accordingly, the court held the trial court erred in granting QRI’s demand and awarding QRI damages under unjust enrichment because QRI’s actions fell within the “substandard work exception.”
 Hence, QRI was prohibited from recovering its actual costs of its labor, materials, and services under unjust enrichment.

-2. Unlicensed Contractor does not owe Contractual Indemnity to Owner under Absolutely Null Contract.
+2. The Louisiana Supreme Court applies the “Clean Hands” Doctrine to an Unlicensed Contractor attempting to avoid Contractual Indemnity to Owner under Absolutely Null Contract.

 In Ioannis Maroulis v.
-Entergy Louisiana, LLC et. al, 20-226 (La.
+Entergy Louisiana, LLC, et al., 20-226 (La.
 App.
 5 Cir.
-2/10/21), _____ So.3d _____ (2021), 2021 WL 484332, the issue of contractual indemnity under an absolutely null contract was addressed.
+2/10/21), 314 So.3d 1002, the issue of contractual indemnity under an absolutely null contract was addressed.
 The case involved a work-related accident that occurred during the renovation of a Metairie hotel.
 Hotel Investors, LLC (Hotel Investors), as owner, hired Sigur Construction, LLC (Sigur) and Castleman, Donlea, and Associates, LLC (Castleman) as the general contractors for the project.
 Castleman hired Sunbelt Rentals Scaffold Services, LLC (Sunbelt) as the scaffolding subcontractor for the project.
 Mr. Maroulis, an employee of Sunbelt, was injured during the project, and he filed suit against Hotel Investors, among others, alleging negligence.
 Hotel Investors filed a third-party demand against Castleman and its insurer, Evanston Insurance Company (Evanston), alleging breach of the construction contract between Hotel Investors and Castleman and sought insurance coverage under the Evanston policy.

-Castleman raised the affirmative defense of an illegal contract, alleging the contract it entered into with Hotel Investors was absolutely null and void ab initio because Castleman was not a licensed contractor in Louisiana, and the licensing law requires construction projects costing $50,000 or more to be performed by a Louisiana licensed contractor.
+Castleman raised the affirmative defense of an illegal contract, alleging the contract it entered into with Hotel Investors was absolutely null and void ab initio because Castleman was not a licensed contractor in Louisiana, and at that time, the licensing law required construction projects costing $50,000 or more to be performed by a Louisiana licensed contractor.
 Castleman filed a motion for summary judgment on this issue, which the trial court denied.
 Castleman filed a writ application seeking supervisory review of the judgment.

 The Fifth Circuit Court of Appeal acknowledged that it was undisputed that Castleman was not a licensed contractor in Louisiana and that the cost of the project exceeded $50,000.
 The only issue before the court was whether the construction contract between Castleman and Hotel Investors was null and void, and, if so, what legal effects result from such a finding.